-How to Get Your Beauty Sleep
+How to Get Your Best Night of Sleep

 When you are tired, it shows: dark circles under the eyes, dull skin, breakouts, and a loss of focus and energy.
 But what is enough sleep, exactly?
 The National Sleep Foundation recommends seven to nine hours a night for people ages 18 to 64, and about an hour less for people ages 65 and up.
 Functional medicine expert Dr. Ken Davis has another take.
 He says it’s not about the number of hours, it’s about how much REM cycle sleep you’re getting.
 “If you go through four to five REM cycles, you will wake up feeling refreshed and renewed,” he says.
 Since you can’t count your REM cycles, the goal with sleep is to wake up feeling revitalized.
 The aim is to move through the non-REM stage (including a period of deep sleep, when your body restores tissue and muscle and strengthens bones and the immune system) into the rapid-eye-movement phase (when your brain is more active and perhaps dreaming).